Granite State Dog Recovery

 Any newly adopted dog should be assumed to be a flight risk until proven otherwise.
-Please Take all precautions to avoid the heartbreak, stress and expense that it associated with the search of a lost dog.
+Please take all precautions to avoid the heartbreak, stress, and expense associated with the search of a lost dog.

-Use a sturdy, traditional leash your hand should be full inserted through the loop at the end of the leash so that you may then grasp the leash itself.
+Use a sturdy, traditional leash.
+You should be able to fully insert your hand through the loop at the end of the leash so that you may then grasp the leash itself.
 This will prevent the dog from bolting and pulling the lead out of your hand.
-A dropped leash is one of the major contributing factors to a dog going missing.
+A dropped leash is one of the major contributing factors of a dog going missing.

 Can I use a retractable leash to give my dog more freedom?

-Granite State Dog Recovery DOES NOT endorse the use of any type of retractable leashes.
-If the worst is to happen and the leash is dropped in error and the dog runs, it is the equivalent of the dog being pursued by a loud predator hot on his/her heels.
+Granite State Dog Recovery does not endorse the use of any type of retractable leash.
+If the worst were to happen and the leash is dropped by mistake and the dog runs, it may seem to the dog that he or she is being pursued by a loud predator hot on his/her heels.

 What type of collar should I purchase for my newly adopted dog?

-For all new arrivals we recommend that you use two forms of restraint to be used simultaneously (it may seem like overkill, but we assure you that it is not!
+For all new arrivals, we recommend that you use two forms of restraint simultaneously (it may seem like overkill, but we assure you that it is not!
 It might save you a call to us later following this advice!)

 Why should I neuter or spay my pet?

 Make sure that all animals are spayed and neutered.
 Unaltered animals are much more likely to become lost.
-If your dog is not neutered he may be escaping to search for female dogs any may continue to roam far and wide.
+If your dog is not neutered, it may be escaping to search for female dogs and may continue to roam far and wide.
 The simple solution might be to neuter your dog.
-(The same holds true for unfixed female dogs, who may be escaping to find male dogs.)
-Altering your pet also helps to keep your pet healthier and keep down pet over population.

 Why is my dog escaping when I am not home?

 Make sure that your pet has adequate exercise and interaction with the family.
-If your dog is spending too many hours out in the yard alone, escaping may be her or his way of dealing with loneliness and boredom.
+If your dog is spending too many hours out in the yard alone, escaping may be its way of dealing with loneliness and boredom.